man27382210/tutorial-graphql/docs/graphql/play_with_star_wars.md

 # Play with Star wars GraphQL ?

-[Star wars GraphQL API](https://github.com/graphql/swapi-graphql) is based on [Star wars REST API](https://swapi.co/), which is GraphQL Getway with cache and build with NodeJS.
+[Star wars GraphQL API](https://github.com/graphql/swapi-graphql) is based on [Star wars REST API](https://swapi.co/), which is GraphQL Gateway with cache and build by NodeJS.

 For more detail, check the link and fork on github.

-## Start you local GraphQL dashboard
+## Start you local GraphQL Dashboard

 ```
 $ cd swapi-graphql/